The Legend of Zelda: Link's Awakening hits shores on September 20

 There don't seem to be any other major changes to the Link's Awakening formula in terms of how it's played.
 Expect to be able to mix and match item combinations, just like before, as well as a cadre of goofy monsters and characters from across a range of Nintendo franchises.

 This is the same game you've likely played on the Game Boy, only much prettier and now even deeper with this new Build-a-Dungeon mode.
-No pricing information has been shared just yet.
+The Legend of Zelda: Link's Awakening is available for pre-order now on Amazon for $59.99 (about £47, AU$87).

+An Amiibo figurine of Link from the game will be available this year as well, but the exact release date and pricing is unknown.

 E3 2019 is the biggest gaming event of the year.
 TechRadar is reporting live from LA, telling you all about the biggest announcements of the week, from epic game trailers to shocking release date reveals.
 Follow our expert analysis of the keynotes and what we see on the E3 show floor.